Understanding the Scope

 QT Scan (Quantitative Transmission Ultrasound)

-- Comparable lesion detection to mammography in dense breasts⁸
+Detection rates similar to mammography in dense breasts⁸

-- No established mortality data yet
+No long-term mortality data yet

 Auria Tears (Tear-Based Biomarkers)